rainlin008/image-Stitching-1/README.md

-The goal of this project is to build a Computer Vision System that stitch two camera views to generate a panorama.
+On this project my goal is to build a Computer Vision System that stitch two camera views to generate a panorama.

 The algorithm can be described as follows:<br>